Team3128/team3128.github.io/members/index.md

 - Enthusiasm
 - Ability to communicate
 - Ability to remain calm under pressure
-- Ability to work with other students as a team
+- Ability to work well with other students as a team
-- Time available to meet the commitments of the Robotics competition season
+- Willingness to meet the time commitment
+- Be a good person

-These were the primary criteria we will use to rank applicants.
+These are the primary criteria we will use to rank applicants.
 Prior robotics experience is certainly helpful, but not required.
 Each [department](/about/departments/) has a certain number of available spots, and applicants will be given these spots (based on their ranking) until the department slate is full.

 If you have any questions, feel free to contact our [student leaders](/about/leaders/) or email info@team3128.org for more information!